intechstudio/grid-uikit/README.md

 The UI elements and configurations for projects used by the Grid Ecosystem.

+## Preview URL
+Live demo showcasing the project is available at https://grid-uikit-web.web.app/

 ## Developing

 When developing this package, the library should be linked using the `npm link` command, which will overwrite the existing folder from node_modules with the locally available package.